U.S. Aviation Wildlife Management Conference

 Hotel Accommodations

-The main conference sessions will be held at the Portland Marriott Downtown Waterfront, located at 1401 SW Naito Parkway.
-For your convenience, a block of rooms has been made available and all attendees will receive a rate of $155 per night (single/double).
-The last day to receive this discounted rate is Friday, August 1, 2025.
+The main conference sessions will be held at the Hilton Cleveland Downtown, located at 100 Lakeside Avenue East.
+For your convenience, a block of rooms has been made available and all attendees will receive the government per diem rate of $159 per night (single/double).
+The last day to receive this discounted rate is Monday, July 13, 2026.
 Rooms may sell out before this date, be sure to make your reservation today!
 Reservations made after this date only can be honored on a space available basis at the hotel’s prevailing rates.
-To book your room, please use the online reservation link or call the hotel directly at 800.228.9290 and ask for the AAAE meeting rate.
+To book your room, please use the online reservation link or call the hotel directly at 216.413.5000 and ask for the AAAE meeting rate.
 Cancellation of guaranteed reservations must be received 48 hours prior to arrival in order to avoid a charge equal to one night’s room and tax.

 Transportation

-The Portland Marriott Downtown Waterfront is located 12 miles from Portland International 20-25 minutes.
+The Hilton Cleveland Downtown is located 12 miles from Cleveland Hopkins International Airport and a taxi will take approximately 20-25 minutes.
 Alternatively, Transportation Network Companies (TNC) Uber and Lyft do operate at the airport, as well as light rail, and may be less expensive.
-Get more information on ground transportation at PDX.
+Get more information on ground transportation at CLE.

 Air Travel